 Our MSc in People and Organisational Development is delivered online over the course of two years.

-Early Bird Discount – For all applications received by 28 November 2021
+Fees Early Bird Discount – For all applications received by 31 May 2024

 Module 1: Academic Reading and writing